hasapian/goKafka/README.md

 - Github action yaml: *github-action-multiple-brokers*.
 - For the Zookeeper-Kafka setup the file [zk-single-kafka-multiple.yml](https://github.com/conduktor/kafka-stack-docker-compose) is used .

+## GitHub Actions Kafka Multiple Brokers

+The workflow for the multiple brokers has the following steps:
+- Check out repository
+- Pull images for brokers and zookeeper via docker compose and start containers
+- Add some delay for brokers and zookeeper to be ready
+- Run test for multiple brokers

 ## Steps to run locally
 1. Clone repository: `git clone https://github.com/hasapian/goKafka.git`